zignal

 Attributes

-: List of column indices for each row (None if unassigned)total_cost
+assignments: List of column indices for each row (None if unassigned)total_cost: Total cost of the assignment

 Iterator over image pixels yielding (row, col, pixel) in native format.